-The Board of Directors recommends that you vote FOR the following: All All Except individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Election of Director(s) Nominee(s): [] [] [] 01 Mr. Rick L. W /essel The Board of Directors recommends you vote FOR proposal (s) 2 an d 3 Ratification of the selection of Hein & Associates LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2012.
-For [] Against [] Abstain [] 3.
-Approve, by non-binding vote, the compensation of named executive officers as described in the proxy statement. [] [] [] TE: Other Matters: In their discretion, the uding adjournment. proxies are aut horized to vote upo on such other business as may properly come before th e meeting Dat ed: (Signatu re) (Signature if jointly held) (s) hereon.
-When signing as attorney, a .
-Joint owners should each sign persona
+Board of Directors recommends that you FOR the following: For All Withhold All For All Except To withhold authority to vote individual nominee(s), mark "I Except" and write the number(s) nominee(s) on the line below.
+For All 1.
+Election of Director(s) Nominee(s): [] [] [] 01 Mr. Mikel D. Faulkner 02 Mr. Randel G. Ower n The F Board of Directors recommends you vote F OR proposal(s) 2 and 3 2.
+Ratification of the selection of Hein & Ass year ending December 31, 2014. ociat es LLP as the indepen ndent register red public acc ounting firm of the Company for the For [] Against [] Abstain [] 3.
+Approve, by non-binding vote, the compen- satio n of named executive officers as de escribed in the e proxy statement. [] [] []

+(Date)

+(Signature)